redsh4de/monero-site/src/content/moneropedia/en/atomic-units.md

 ---
-summary: 'Atomic Units refer to the smallest fraction of 1 XMR.'
+summary: "Atomic Units refer to the smallest fraction of 1 XMR."
 title: Atomic Units
 terms: ["atomic-units", "atomic-unit"]
 ---

 ### The Basics

 Atomic Units refer to the smallest fraction of 1 XMR.
 One atomic unit is currently 1e-12 XMR (0.000000000001 XMR, or one @piconero).
 It may be changed in the future.